ronmurphy/TheLongNights/docs/GPU_SELECTION_GUIDE.md

 ## What's New?

-VoxelWorld now has **in-game GPU selection**!
+The Long Nights now has **in-game GPU selection**!
 You can switch between your dedicated GPU (for maximum performance) and integrated GPU (for battery saving) directly from the menu.

 ## Default Behavior